catamphetamine/farce/README.md

 // Render the initial location. document.body.innerHTML = '<div> Initial Location </div>'

-// When a page has been rendered, tell `NavigationStack` to restore
+// As soon as a page has been rendered, without any delay, tell `NavigationStack` to restore
 // a previously-saved scroll position, if there's any.
 //
 // This method must be called both for the initial location and any subsequent location.